zahlman/zahlman.github.io/posts/2025/01/27/python-packaging-3.md

 ### July 2011

-It's [reported](https://github.com/pypa/pip/issues/315) that `pip install --download` won't download dependencies, even *without* specifying `--no-deps`.
+It's reported in [Pip issue 315](https://github.com/pypa/pip/issues/315) that `pip install --download` won't download dependencies, even *without* specifying `--no-deps`.
 (The `--download` flag for `pip install` was available since at least 0.6, and `--no-deps` since 0.5; but the earliest versions are not dated in the changelog, and there's no clear indication of exactly when the download feature was added.
 PyPI doesn't )

 ### January 2012

-It's [pointed out](https://github.com/pypa/pip/issues/425) that Pip runs arbitrary code from `setup.py` in a separate context - the risk of the connection to PyPI being spoofed.
+It's pointed out in [Pip issue 425](https://github.com/pypa/pip/issues/425) that Pip runs arbitrary code from `setup.py` in a separate context - the risk of the connection to PyPI being spoofed.
 (In those days, SSL and HTTPS were not nearly so plug-and-play as they are now.)

 ### February 2012